Consul General and Consulate Departments

 Cultural and Press Affairs

 Consul Ulrike Julia Reinhardt is responsible for fostering the cultural ties between Germany and the Pacific Northwest.
 One of her major goals is to support the learning and teaching of German in high schools, colleges and universities.
 She informs the media and the general public in order to convey a realistic image of modern Germany.
 Helping journalists do their job is also her responsibility – from up-to-date topics, to background information, to assistance with research.

 The Cultural department works in close co-operation with the Goethe Institute, the German Academic Exchange Service, the German language advisor, the German International School of Silicon Valley, the German-American School in Portland, and many more organizations and institutions active in this field.

 German American School of Portland

 Consular and legal affairs

 Consul Gunther Zeiller and his highly qualified team provide a wide spectrum of indispensable consular services to German and US-citizens as well as third-country nationals.
 In providing services throughout its extensive area of jurisdiction, the Consular Department is competently assisted by the German Honorary Consuls in Anchorage, Honolulu, Portland and Seattle.

 German Honorary Consul

-Consul Stephan Boehm is responsible for managing the Consulate General's day-to-day operations.
-He also deals with the Consulate General's personnel, business, communications, maintenance and security needs.
+Consul Ute Averesch is responsible for managing the Consulate General's day-to-day operations.
+She also deals with the Consulate General's personnel, business, communications, maintenance and security needs.